 WHO TO CONTACT FOR MORE INFORMATION

 The first person to contact if you have any concerns about your child is your child’s class teacher.
 They are best placed to answer your queries and are will always make themselves available to meeting with you at a mutually convenient time.
 They are often free for a quick chat after school.
-You can also contact our Special Educational Needs/Disabilities Coordinator (SENDCO), Miss Bradford who has overall whole school responsibility for SEND and inclusion and is a permanent member of school staff.
+Our acting Special Educational Needs/Disabilities Coordinator (SENDCO) is Mrs. Saunders who is covering this post until Miss Bell returns later in the year.
 You can make an appointment to see her through the school office.